g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

 * ~~Configure auto-bandwitdh in some LSPs~~
 * ~~Change the priority and hold value to make some LSPs priority in the backbone~~
 * ~~Configure soft-preemption so that LSPs that will be preempted, will be resignaled before removed.~~
-* ~~Configure an automatic otimization of the LSPs.~~
+* ~~Configure an automatic otimization of the LSPs~~
 * Install different FECs in the FIB using LSPs RSVP
 * Connect the LDP islands with ldp-tunneling in the LSPs
 * Make traffic policies using LSPs to select the path for specific destinations

-Now, to install different FECs like the prefix of IX done in LDP.
-We'll install this prefix using RSVP LSPs.
-In this case, let's configure to R5 and R6 install this prefix in FIB preferring the RSVP LSP, this situation happen naturally because the preference of RSVP before LDP.
+Now, let's install specific FECs, like the IX prefix.
+We'll prefer the RSVP LSP over LDP (which happens naturally due to protocol preference).
 ```
 set protocols mpls label-switched-path R5-R2-A install 192.168.12.0/24
 set protocols mpls label-switched-path R6-R1-A install 192.168.12.0/24